Canadian Free Trade Agreement (CFTA)

 IV.
 APPLICATION FOR MEDICAL REGISTRATION

 Applicants applying under the CFTA must complete the Application for Medical Registration (AMR).
-You will be required to submit the following fees at the time you submit your AMR: $200 Medical Council of Canada fee; $210 CPSM Review of Qualifications fee.
+You will be required to submit the following fees at the time you submit your AMR: $220 Medical Council of Canada fee; $210 CPSM Review of Qualifications fee.
+Please note that application fees are non-refundable.

-If you are registered with physiciansapply.ca, you do not need to submit copies of the documents that are in your physiciansapply.ca profile, but you must select document sharing with the College.
+If you are registered with physiciansapply.ca, you do not need to submit copies of the documents that are in your physiciansapply.ca profile, but you must select document sharing with CPSM.
 If you do not have a physiciansapply.ca profile, you will be required to submit original notarized copies of supporting documents.
-You will be contacted by the College following submission of your Application for Medical Registration with respect to the documentation that will be required.
+You will be contacted by CPSM following submission of your Application for Medical Registration with respect to the documentation that will be required.

 Before registration is issued and prior to commencing practice, a recent passport-type photograph and evidence of identity, including evidence that the applicant is legally entitled to work in Canada (Canadian passport/birth certificate; passport and one of the following: permanent resident status, valid work permit, or Canadian citizenship) is required.